Wir schaffen das: Subsequent use by others

 "Wir schaffen das" was subsequently picked up by the German media as a positive representation of the government's refugee policy.
 Writing in Der Spiegel, journalist George Diez wrote a column entitled "Ja, wir schaffen das" (English: "Yes, we can do it").
 Holocaust survivor Ruth Klüger called it a "simple and heroic slogan" while speaking at a commemoration marking the Day of Remembrance of the Victims of National Socialism at the Bundestag.
 Journalists have also made amendments to the phrase; writing in Wiener Zeitung, Thomas Seifert in an editorial wrote "wir müssen das schaffen" (English: "we must do it").

 In August 2016 Joachim Gauck, the then-President of Germany, said "I can't imagine a head of government standing before the people and saying "wir schaffen das nicht" [English: "we can't do it"]", confirming his support for Merkel.
 In December 2018 Ingo Kramer, the President of the Confederation of German Employers' Associations, said that Merkel had been correct when she said "wir schaffen das", citing the fact that 400, 000 refugees had received employment or training since being in Germany.

 Writing for Focus, Martina Fietz wrote that "wir schaffen das" would likely appear in any biographical material written about Merkel in the future, describing the phrase as representing "the most controversial decision of her chancellorship".

 In November 2018 Annegret Kramp-Karrenbauer, the then-Secretary General of the Christian Democratic Union, used "wir schaffen das" several times during a CDU party conference, referring not to asylum seekers but to family policies.
-In August 2019 Boris Johnson, the then-Prime Minister of the United Kingdom, used "wir schaffen das" during a joint conference held with Merkel, in reference to Anglo-British discussions concerning Brexit.
+In August 2019 Boris Johnson, the then-Prime Minister of the United Kingdom, used "wir schaffen das" during a joint conference held with Merkel, in reference to Anglo-German discussions concerning Brexit.

 Merkel's distancing from the statement

 In September 2016, shortly before the 2016 Berlin state election, Merkel distanced herself from the phrase in an interview with Wirtschaftswoche.
 She stated she understood German citizens' scepticism about the phrase, but explained "it is part of my political work, because I am convinced that we are a strong country that will come out of this phase stronger.
 It is an expression of an attitude that many people know... but sometimes I think that this sentence is a bit exaggerated, that too much is hidden in it.
 So much so that I would like to hardly repeat it, as it has become a kind of simple motto, almost an empty formula... of course, it was never meant that way".

 The day after the Berlin state election, in which the CDU lost 5.7% of the vote, Merkel said "wir schaffen das" had turned into an "unproductive endless loop" and that it was insufficient to describe problems associated with the migrant crisis.

-In early May 2025 Merkel was a speaker at the German Protestant Church Assembly, where she defended the statement and emphasized, that she didnt say "I can", but "We can".
+In early May 2025 Merkel was a speaker at the German Protestant Church Assembly, where she defended the statement and emphasized, that she didn't say "I can", but "We can".